cambridge-cares/TheWorldAvatar/Agents/TimeSeriesExample/README.md

 In Docker Desktop:
 1. Select "Container/Apps" in left panel
 2. Select container "dtvf_example_visualisation" in docker stack "docker"
-3. Select `Open in Browser` to open visualisation in Browser (in case the visualisation does not automatically show up, please refresh the page)
+3. Select `Open in Browser` to open visualisation in Browser (in case the visualisation does not automatically show up, please refresh the page.
+If nothing is shown on any web browser, you can open the visualisation at [http://localhost:65080/])